 You use your imagination, and so do readers.
 Readers just want the good stuff.
 They don’t want long, boring explanations of anything.

-I wrote about dialog tags, and said: “Readers read fiction to be taken out of their daily lives, and enter a new world you’ve created.”
+I wrote about dialogue tags, and said: “Readers read fiction to be taken out of their daily lives, and enter a new world you’ve created.”
 With hints from you, they create your world in their own head.
 A reader’s imagination is your most powerful ally.

 So, close your eyes, and watch your story play out in your imagination.
 Choose your key scenes, and start writing.